scrapy-plugins/scrapy-zyte-api/README.rst

 You can send a request through Zyte API in one of the following ways:

--   Setting all Zyte API parameters :ref:`manually <manual>`, keeping full control of what is sent to Zyte API.
+-   Setting all Zyte API parameters manually, keeping full control of what is sent to Zyte API.
+See **Sending requests with manually-defined parameters** below.

--   Letting Zyte API parameters be chosen :ref:`automatically <automap>` based on your Scrapy request parameters where possible.
+-   Letting Zyte API parameters be chosen automatically based on your Scrapy request parameters where possible.
+See **Sending requests with automatically-mapped parameters** below.

-    You can :ref:`make this the default behavior for all requests
-    <transparent-mode>`.

 The raw Zyte API response can be accessed via the ``raw_api_response`` attribute of the response object.